pwjazz/sqins/README.md

 ### Benefits

- * Syntax very similar to SQL - if you know SQL, you know sqins
+ * Looks like SQL - if you know SQL, you pretty much know sqins.
  * Strongly typed - compile time checking for SQL syntax and column types
  * Not an ORM - sqins is just a SQL API
  * Simple mapping - unlike an ORM, sqins just needs to know the most basic things about your tables and columns
  * Extensible scalar types - sqins comes with support for basic types like numbers, strings and dates and makes it super-easy to define new type mappings
- * Stateless - sqins doesn't cache data, maintain identity or relationships or do any other ORM funkiness
+ * No mutable state - sqins doesn't cache data, maintain identity or relationships or do any other ORM funkiness.
+This makes it easier to use, and makes it usable in idiomatic Scala.
- * Smart performance - sqnis employs common-sense optimizations like using PreparedStatements, streaming results from cursors, etc.
+ * Smart performance - sqins employs common-sense optimizations like using PreparedStatements, streaming results from cursors, etc.
  * Works with PostgreSQL - other databases on the way

 ### A quick example